02 Feb WHAT ARE YOU EATING FOR? KNOWING THE WHY

 Where you sit on this continuum will generally point to how optimal your nutrition is for your goal.

 Clean Eating and Weighing + Measuring

 There are various methods and concepts of how a person should be eating.
 One way is to eat “clean” of which the definition will vary from method to method, it could be followed by just avoiding processed food or other more documented methods like Paleo, Atkins, Vegan.
 Or you could be weighing and measuring your food like Flexible Dieting, Macro Nutrient Counting or The Zone diet.

 They are all great methods and theories, but at the end of the day even the most perfect diet won’t be effective if it doesn’t for your goals.

 So let’s have a look at what you should be focusing on for your goals.

-When eating for a general healthy lifestyle you should be aiming to find a balance that enables you to eat high quality foods as much as possible in a routine that will be sustainable long term.
+When eating for a generally healthy lifestyle you should be aiming to find a balance that enables you to eat high-quality foods as much as possible in a routine that will be sustainable long term.

-The focus should be ensuring that you get high quality whole foods that allows you to have energy throughout the day without eating too much that you start to put on unneeded body fat.
-Although weighing and measuring may not be necessary it is important to be aware of your intake to ensure you are not over consuming too much of one nutrient
+The focus should be ensuring that you get high-quality whole foods that allow you to have energy throughout the day without eating too much that you start to put on unneeded body fat.
+Although weighing and measuring may not be necessary it is important to be aware of your intake to ensure you are not over-consuming too much of one nutrient

 Most of your meals should consist of high quality and unprocessed whole foods.
 Basically lots of veggies, plenty of meat, some fats and a little starch and fruit.